IN PERSON: With Christian Knoop – Chief Design Officer For IWC Schaffhausen

 But this balance comes with challenges for a watch and collection being launched in 2024…

-“Now adding to a collection, like the Portugieser, every new relaunch remains a challenge, I mean you have to respect the past you have to remember to respect the DNA and the design codes of this particular product, but you also have to surprise your customers with something new.
-In this case, this year we launched the Eternal Calendar and added new colours and some new materials.
-In essence, we’ve had to balance all that out – those traditional elements and the novelty aspect.”
+“Now, adding to a collection, like the Portugieser, every new relaunch remains a challenge.
+I mean you have to respect the past, the DNA and the design codes of this particular product, but you also have to surprise your customers with something new.
+In this case, this year we launched the Portugieser Eternal Calendar and added new colours and some new materials.
+In essence, we have had to balance all that – the traditional elements and the novelty aspect.”

 IWC’s Portugieser Eternal calendar – a piece with a moonphase accurate to within 1 day in 45 million years.

 “Now we have again pushed the boundaries of these calendars by looking at the central functions.
 The calendar as such and the calendar programming.
 The current perpetual calendar watches we have now need an adjustment in the year 2100, which is an irregularity in the secular calendar.
 So you have to programme to overcome this.
-The new calendar instead of an adjustment in the year 2100 is programmed until the year 3999.
-There are very few products in the market that are capable of doing that!”
+Instead of an adjustment in the year 2100, the new calendar is programmed until the year 3999.”

 RELATED READING: An Interview With Markus Bühler – Associate Director of Watch and Movement Assembly At IWC